-Wound Vacuum Therapy / Device
+Wound Vacuum Therapy / Device The Medtronic Guardian Connects is the only CGM Device

 SECOND AND/OR THIRD OPINION PROGRAM

 Certain surgical procedures are performed either inappropriately or unnecessarily.
 In some cases, surgery is only one of several treatment options.
 In other cases, surgery will not help the condition.